nihaljn/smart-snake/README.md

 For example, one fitness function could be the score the snake achieves and the other could be the lifetime of the snake.
 So by this the two populations evolve to adapt their own enviroments and hence, will have different genes.

-However, we associate a probability of gene mixing which dictates the chances of mixing of the two populations.
+However, we associate a probability of gene pool mixing which dictates the chances of mixing of the two populations.
 By mixing we refer to migration of certain individuals from one population to another.
-This type of strategy however didn't give significantly better results than the using single population, but had an advantage of faster improvement of the populations.
+This type of strategy had a significant advantage in terms of faster evolution rates.

 ##### Schematic representation of algorithm used:
 ![Figure 1-1](plots/Genetic_Algorithm.png?raw=true)